Curriehill

 Curriehill (Curriehull, Cnoc a' Churraich) is a suburb of Edinburgh, the capital of Scotland.
 It is north-west of Currie.

 Curriehill railway station is the western terminus of the Edinburgh Crossrail.
 These trains continue to Glasgow Central via West Lothian and North Lanarkshire.

+Curriehill Castle was a stronghold until the 16th century, and a seat of the Skene family.
+It faced over the Water of Leith to Lennox Tower.